Nether (video game): Gameplay

 The game also features an inventory system.
 In the inventory, the player can store eight items in a backpack, as well as separate slots for ranged, sidearm and melee weapons, which the player can choose from the backpack to put into one of the slots as their active weapons.
 There is also, however, a weight limit of 50 lb, which the player must keep track of when acquiring new items.
 Additional slots on the HUD are assigned for medications and health items that the player can use quickly when needed.

 There is also a currency system in the game.
 As the player explores more, they will start encountering paper money on the ground, which can be used to buy better weapons, as well as medications from a vendor found at a specific place in the city.

+The city contains many 'safe zones', which feature as a way for the player to safely extract and upgrade their gear into player account stashes, and is similar to the "risk/ reward" mechanics of Extraction Shooter genre.

 As the player explores more, they will eventually come across monstrous beings that seem to be the only inhabitants of the abandoned city.
 These creatures, known as the Nether, will track and hunt down the player and will do anything possible to kill them.
 The creatures tend to produce growling noises, which the player can hear if near one.
 That is usually an indicator that the Nether have spotted the players and are preparing an attack.
 Once the creatures spot the player, they will teleport closer to them, from a random direction.
 Basic creatures only damage the player via physical melee attacks, whereas stronger ones possess more powerful attacks.

 Players can also encounter other players in the server, which make up the only other human inhabitants of the desolated city.
 Players can choose whether they want to collaborate and survive together or fight against each other for the scarcely available resources.